danielbragga/E-commerce_apple/README.md

 ## Deploy of my project

-My project is hosted on Netlify in the link below:
+My project is hosted on Vercel in the link below:

 - [Vercel](https://black-nextjs-blond.vercel.app/)